debexpo/debexpo/docs/installing.rst

 You can now install debexpo.
 This will download and install all required libraries::
   python setup.py develop

+If for any reason you need to exit the virtualenv, you may enter `deactivate` to exit the virtualenv.

 Editing your configuration
 ---------------------------